Keeping your DATA and PRIVACY protected.

 Audit & Assessment

 The General Data Protection Regulations (GDPR) came into effect on 25 May 2018 and replaces most of the provisions of the UK’s Data Protection Act 1998 (which became the DPA 2018) and other local data protection laws and directives across the European Union.
 It introduced new procedures and tougher rules on how personal information must be handled and protected.

 Both the UK’s DPA2018 and the EU GDPR is clear and concise, but carries substantial financial penalties for non-compliance and significant reputational harm, than ever before.

-Working with decision makers and key management to assist in implementing GDPR measures, we will help audit your organisation’s readiness and resiliency by testing systems, processes and infrastructure for security soundness.
+Working with decision makers and key management to assist in implementing DPA and GDPR measures, we will help audit your organisation’s readiness and resiliency by testing systems, processes and infrastructure for security soundness.

 How we can help